Possible Bearish Inside Day Candle Pattern Detected for Ebay Inc (NASDAQ:EBAY) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Ebay Inc (NASDAQ:EBAY)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Ebay Inc (NASDAQ:EBAY) based on the price action in the company's shares.
-Today's price range of $36.82 and $37.05 is within yesterday's high and low of the day.
+Yesterday's price range of $36.70 and $37.06 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Ebay Inc may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 eBay Inc. is a global commerce company.
 The Company's platforms are designed to enable sellers worldwide to organize and offer their inventory for sale and buyers to find and buy it. eBay's items can be new or used, plain or luxurious, commonplace or rare, trendy or one-of-a-kind.